 However, in an attempt to legally protect themselves in the event of a relationship breaking down, it has been revealed that a number of cohabiting couples have been signing “no-nups”

 Similar to a pre-nuptial agreement, a no-nup provides cohabiting couples with legal protection should a relationship breakdown; with the agreements adding similar legal weight as a pre-nuptial agreement provided that they are properly effected

 These agreements will enable couples to protect property and assets owned before they cohabitated to ensure ownership is retained should a relationship end.
 Theagreements can outline that each partner is to retain their own income, whilst any assets purchased jointly can be divided equally, as can joint debts be.
 The agreements can also outline how household bills and legal expenses are to be paid by each partner.

-For those couples who are cohabiting and wish to discuss how they can protect themselves, our experienced family law solicitors in London are able to assist; contact Vandana Chitroda or Patrick Hart in our family law team.
+For those couples who are cohabiting and wish to discuss how they can protect themselves, our experienced family law solicitors in London are able to assist; contact Patrick Hart in our Family Law team.